ShoutToMe/stm-sdk-android/setup.md

 The Shout to Me SDK Android SDK uses [Google Play Services](https://developers.google.com/android/guides/overview) for the following functionality.

-* Determining the user's location
+* Determining the user's location when they send a message
+* Keeping track of the user's location in order to send geo-targeted notifications
 * Registering the user for Google Cloud Messaging
-* Managing geotargeted notifications with geofences

 If Google Play Services is not installed on a user's phone, certain functionality may not work correctly.